 Resist the urge to make a decision on this first visit, no matter how cute and adorable the puppies are!
 You and the breeder should be working together to find a puppy with a temperament suited to your lifestyle.
-The breeder should be asking lots of questions about you to help him or her suggest potential puppies for you.
+The breeder should be asking lots of questions about you in order to suggest potential puppies for you.
 In turn, you should feel comfortable talking to the breeder, asking the hard questions such as the health of the breeding line, documentation demonstrating the parents are healthy and resistant to Siberian Husky health issues such as eye and hip disorders.
 Registration papers are good but just remember they only demonstrate the parents were registered, and do not indicate the overall health prospects of the pups.

 A breeder should be respectful of your decision to visit other breeders and find a dog that suits you.
 Any breeder who puts the ‘hard sell’ on you is most likely in it for the money, and not the long term future of the dog.

 Second Visit and Collection

 Now you want to start getting serious about making a decision – asking more questions that might have been raised when you visited other breeders.
 If it takes you a third, fourth, or further visit to help make the right decision then so be it.
 Breeders are generally very happy to have responsible pet owners visit them, and not let their puppy leave as the result of a rushed decision.

 A good breeder will not let a puppy go until at least 8 weeks of age, after the first round of vaccinations and worming treatments.
 They should be able to provide you with a schedule of future health activities you need to undertake, plus written information on diet and care for your puppy.
 Desexing (‘spaying’ or ‘neutering’) is also likely to be a discussion point and may have already been taken care of for you.
 Responsible breeders don’t want to encourage future breeding of inexperienced owners.